Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/clickhouse.md

 GRANT SELECT ON airbyte_internal.* TO heropixel_user;
 ```

-You can also use a pre-existing user but we highly recommend creating a dedicated user for Hero Pixel.
+You can also use a pre-existing user but we highly recommend creating a dedicated user for HeroPixel

 #### Target Database

-You will need to choose an existing database or create a new database that will be used to store synced data from Hero Pixel.
+You will need to choose an existing database or create a new database that will be used to store synced data from HeroPixel

-### Setup the ClickHouse Destination in Hero Pixel
+### Setup the ClickHouse Destination in HeroPixel

 You should now have all the requirements needed to configure ClickHouse as a destination in the UI.
 You'll need the following information to configure the ClickHouse destination: